RK-Karthik14/Code-Sleuth/README.md

 # Code Sleuth
 **CodeSleuth** is a Flutter-based application designed to track user performance across popular coding platforms like **CodeChef**, **LeetCode**, and **Codeforces**.
 The app provides users with a unified interface to view their progress, challenges, and achievements from these platforms in one place.
+The application is enabled with both dark and light modes of better UX.

 ## Features
 + **CodeChef Integration**: Track your ranking, contest performance, and problem-solving history on CodeChef.